Bhoopesh123/efk-setup/README_ELK_Ubuntu.md

     output.logstash:
     # The Logstash hosts
     hosts: ["localhost:5044"]

     sudo filebeat modules enable system
     sudo filebeat modules list

+Next, we need to set up the Filebeat ingest pipelines, which parse the log data before sending it through logstash to Elasticsearch.
+To load the ingest pipeline for the system module, enter the following command:

     sudo filebeat setup --pipelines --modules system

+Next, load the index template into Elasticsearch.
+An Elasticsearch index is a collection of documents that have similar characteristics.
+Indexes are identified with a name, which is used to refer to the index when performing various operations within it.

     sudo filebeat setup --index-management -E output.logstash.enabled=false -E 'output.elasticsearch.hosts=["localhost:9200"]'

 Filebeat comes packaged with sample Kibana dashboards that allow you to visualize Filebeat data in Kibana.
 Before you can use the dashboards, you need to create the index pattern and load the dashboards into Kibana.